midu16/csv-rander/README.md

 ## How to use the `csv-rander`:

-Obtain the [pull-secret][pull-secret.json] to obtain the access to the `redhat-operator-index`, save it to a path in your workstation.
+Obtain the [pull-secret][pull-secret.json] to gain the access to the `redhat-operator-index`, save it to a path in your workstation.

 - building the container-base-image:
 ```bash